 While they musicals stayed mostly the same, there were some newcomers on the plays list.
 That includes Peter and the Starcatcher, which tells the backstory for the characters of Peter Pan, adapted from a children's book by the same name.
 Two familiar plays returned to this year's list: You Can't Take It with You and Our Town.

 The new data didn't have a big impact on our decade leaders, but for plays, the order of popularity shifted slightly.

-True, I never basked in the glow of the high school stage.
-But I have fond memories of working behind the scenes, as stage crew.
+Even though I myself did not bask in the glow of the high school stage, I do have fond memories of working behind the scenes, as stage crew.
 Dressed in black, I rushed the bed onstage for Tevye's dream sequence in Fiddler on the Roof.